Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

 Replication of unconditional point estimates and unconditional Lee bounds provided by \cite{levy2021social}, Table A.12(b) use the same methods.
+We bound the (un)conditional average treatment effect(s) for the always-takers using the methods developed in this paper.
+Always-takers in this experiment are units that would be taking part in the endline survey regardless of whether they have been nudged or not.
+They are estimated to make up around 46.18\% of the total study population.

-We employ two versions of the DML based generalized lee bounds that differ in terms of nuisance parameter models: The first (DML parametric) uses logistic regression with all confounding variables interacted with the treatment for the response selection probabilities and linear quantile regression with all confounding variables for the conditional quantile of the selected treated.
+We employ two versions of the DML based generalized Lee bounds that differ in terms of nuisance parameter models: The first (DML parametric) uses logistic regression with all confounding variables interacted with the treatment for the response selection probabilities and linear quantile regression with all confounding variables for the conditional quantile of the selected treated and selected controls.
 These models are more likely to be misspecified.
 The second (DML forest) uses probability forests and quantile forests with 1000 trees and honest splitting \citep{athey2019generalized}.
 For both specifications, all categorical variables are coded as flexible dummy variables leaving us with 36 confounders in total.
 Conditional quantile trimming levels are rounded towards the closest value on a grid from $(0.01, 0.02,\dots,0.99)$.
 Cross-fitting is based on 10 folds.
 For the heterogeneity analysis we use the estimated signals $\psi_B(W_i,\hat{\eta})$ provided by the forest-based DML specification and basis splines for the continuous variables with node and order selection via leave-one-out cross-validation.
 Confidence intervals are based on the misspecification robust method \eqref{eq_CIhat1}, confidence bands on the multiplier bootstrap \eqref{eq_CBAND1}.
 We report both at 90\% due to the convservativeness of the methods.